Terms of Agreement

 GKC shall set up an account at a local bank in the form of a non-profit organisation or community account for each of its two funds.
 The signing officers for financial purposes will be any two of the executive directors.

-Dissolution of Greater Kingston Curling
+Dissolution of Greater Kingston Area Curling Association

-In the event of dissolution or winding-up of GKC, all of its remaining assets after payment to the member clubs and all of its liabilities, shall be distributed to “Curling Canada Foundation – Youth Programs, specifically to be directed to junior curling
+In the event of dissolution or winding-up of GKC, all of its remaining assets after payment to the member clubs and all of its liabilities, shall be distributed to “Curling Canada Foundation – Youth Programs, specifically to be directed to junior curling support at all of the member curling clubs of Greater Kingston Curling”.

 Conflict of Interest: